chrisawmichaeldev/selectorpass/MANUAL_TESTS.md

 Given I have domain configured with invalid selectors And I have a credential for that domain
 When I navigate to the demo page
-And I try to fill the form
+And I click "Fill" for that credential
-Then I should see an error message
+Then the form fields should remain empty
-And the form fields should remain empty
+And the popup should close
 ```

 ---